 Data Analysis in Review

 Data analysis is used to evaluate data with statistical tools to discover useful information.
-A variety of methods are used for this purpose, including data mining, text analytics, business intelligence, and data visualization.
+A variety of methods are used for this purpose, including data mining, text analytics, business intelligence, combining data sets, and data visualization.

 Explore more about: Big Data, .